Native Tongues: History

-The New York City-based Native Tongues crew was a collective of like-minded hip hop artists.
-Drawing influences from artists such as Gil Scott-Heron, the Last Poets and Grandmaster Flash.
+The New York City-based Native Tongues crew was a collective of like-minded hip-hop artists.
+They drew influences from artists such as Gil Scott-Heron, the Last Poets and Grandmaster Flash.

 De La Soul's Trugoy the Dove recalled: "The Native Tongues came about where, basically, we had a show together in Boston.
 [De La Soul], Jungle [Brothers] and we linked from there.
 We had a natural love for the art and a natural love for each other on how we put stuff together.
 So we invited [the Jungle Brothers] to a session, and when they hooked up with us, we happened to be doing "Buddy."
 It wasn't business; it wasn't for a check.
 It was just trading ideas and just seeing what you're doing.
 Bottom line, it was just having fun."

 According to Q-Tip of A Tribe Called Quest: "I remember Afrika [Baby Bam] called me that night, like, two in the morning.
 "Yo these kids, De La Soul, you gotta meet ’em!
 I swear we're just alike!"
 I went there, met them, and it was just fuckin' love at first sight.
 It was disgusting.
 In hip hop, it praises individualism.
 I think that's the main achievement of the Native Tongues.
 It just showed people could come together."

 Fostered by Kool DJ Red Alert, the success of the Jungle Brothers would pave the way for De La Soul and A Tribe Called Quest; together, these three groups would form the core of the crew and continue the spirit of Afrika Bambaataa and the Zulu Nation.
 By 1989 they had been joined by Queen Latifah and the United Kingdom's Monie Love, and soon by the Black Sheep and Chi-Ali.

 If you’re old enough, recall the naive early-'90s moment when young rappers from Nassau County and so forth were so brave they considered mellow and humorous a righteous path as well as a commercial ploy.